Daniel Offer: The Offer longitudinal study

 In 1963 Offer realized that very little was known about the development of normal (i.e. non-patient) adolescents.
 He received eight years of federal grants to study the psychological development of normal adolescents.
-In the first phase of the study seventy three boys were selected from two suburban Chicago area high school and followed for eight years.
-The major finding for the high school phase was that stability and not turmoil, was the overriding characteristic of normal adolescents.
+In the first phase of the study seventy three boys were selected from two suburban Chicago area high schools and followed for eight years.
+The major finding for the high school phase was that stability and not turmoil was the overriding characteristic of normal adolescents.
 This finding contradicted the then current notion of normal development.
 At that time it was believed that all adolescents go through major turmoil as they move through the high school years.
 The four years of the post high school phase of the school substantiated this finding.
 Two books resulted from the adolescent phase of the study.

-In 1996-7 94% of the original sample were reinterviewed.
+In 1996–1997, 94% of the original sample were reinterviewed.
 They were now 48.
 The original finding held.
 All were well adjusted late middle-aged individuals.
 The major finding was the discovery that well-adjusted adults do not remember their adolescence accurately.
 The data showed that there is essentially no correlation between what the subjects as adults thought and felt about their adolescence and what they actually thought and felt when they were adolescents.
 This phase of the study was covered in the book "Regular Guys".